DSchau/css-in-js-playground/CONTRIBUTING.md

 ## Adding a library

-The general idea is that a ["Stripe inspired"][stripe] login form will be created with various CSS in JS libraries.
+The general idea is that a ["Stripe inspired"][stripe] [login form][example] will be created with various CSS in JS libraries.
 It's a simple example that demonstrates the stylistic differences between the different libraries effectively.
 Take a look at any of the other [examples][snippets], e.g. [styled-components][styled-components], for an example of the expected output and code style.

 ### Creating the library folder